yoavram/curriculum-vitae/curriculum-vita.md

 *   Even-Tov, E., Obolski, U., Gueijman, A., **Ram, Y.**, Hadany, L. (2010) The Evolutionary Riddle of Sexual Reproduction. *Galileo, an Israeli journal for popular science*: June, 32-41

 ## Presentations
+2013
+:   **The role of stress-induced mutation in the emergence of complex adaptations** - Oral presentation at the *5th Anual SIDEER Graduate Symposium*, Ben-Gurion University of the Negev, Sede-Boqer Campus, March 20.
 2012
-:    **Evolutionary Causes and Consequences of Stress-Induced Hypermutation** - Oral presentation at *The 1st Graduate Students' Conference in Genetics, Genomics and Evolution*, The Ben-Gurion University of the Negev, September 23.
+:    **Evolutionary Causes and Consequences of Stress-Induced Hypermutation** - Oral presentation at *The 1st Graduate Students' Conference in Genetics, Genomics and Evolution*, Ben-Gurion University of the Negev, September 23.
 DOI: [10.6084/m9.figshare.96049](http://dx.doi.org/10.6084/m9.figshare.96049)
 2012
 :    Seminar presentation at the Pilpel Lab at the Weizmann Institute of Science, June :    **The Evolution of Stress-Induced Mutagenesis in Finite and Infinite Populations** - Oral presentation at *PopGroup 45* in Nottingham, UK, January.
 DOI: [10.6084/m9.figshare.95939](http://dx.doi.org/10.6084/m9.figshare.96049)